I am a blogger from Southern Oklahoma who loves to write about nature and animals.

 7. Jack Russell Terrier

-- The Jack Russell terrier breed is not recognized by the AKC due to opposition of the breed's parent societies.
-This has resulted in the recognition of the Parson Russell terrier instead.
-The Jack Russell terrier and the Parson terrier are basically the same breed but with minor differences.
+The Jack Russell Terrier breed is not recognized by the AKC due to opposition from the breed's parent society, the Jack Russell Terrier Club of America (JRTCA).
+This has resulted in the recognition of the Parson Russell Terrier instead.
+The Jack Russell terrier and Parson Terrier are basically the same breed, but there are some minor differences.

-- The Jack Russell’s origin began in England where they were primarily used for fox hunting.
-They have also been used in groundhog and badger hunting.
+Jack Russells originated in England where they were primarily used for fox hunting, but they have also been used in groundhog and badger hunting.

 |Tested||Passed||Failed||Percent That Passed|